brandur/sorg/content/markdown/john-muir-trail/main.md

 I hike without poles or microspikes, something that used to be perfectly normal for almost all of human history, but which has become unusual in the last decade or so.

 Other backpackers in the hut warn for 47th time this trip that without these critical tools I'm a dead man.
 You hear me?
 DEAD.
-It is simply not humanly possible to cross a patch of 50 feet of slushy snow unaided.
+It is simply not humanly possible to cross a patch of 50 feet of slushy snow unaided by modern technology.
+Would you go up Everest without oxygen you crazy f*k?
 I nod solemnly and say that I've accepted my fate.
 Could they please say a nondemoninational prayer for me once they reach the other side.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/muir-pass-14" "https://www.dropbox.com/scl/fi/po8aww8g0rilpffqvpj4b/2W4A4288.JPG?rlkey=1ea3v0x9vry8rephcbuyr5cao&dl=1" 1200}}" loading="lazy"></figure>